 Balloon Time Jumbo 12” Helium Tank, $49; amazon.com

 An engagement party isn't like a bridal shower--no one will expect games.
 However, if you think that conversation may not be enough to entertain your crowd and you're looking for things to do at an engagement party, you can always prepare a few activities to break out in case of emergencies.
 Play bar-style trivia games about the couple's love story, have the game on in the background for a sports fan family, or plan on going out afterwards for karaoke.

 Food & Drink

 This is going to be where you spend your moolah, so keep it simple.
 If you want to serve alcohol, stick to beer and wine.
 Make sure to set a party time that coordinates well with your budget.
 For example, if you only want to serve small bites, don't host the event around a meal time.
 Put it at mid-afternoon or after dinner.
 Creative and affordable meals can be things like a baked potato bar with green salad, spaghetti and meatballs, hamburgers and munchies, or chili and cornbread.
 Each of these things can be easily prepared for a crowd.

 Toasts & Gifts

+There's sometimes confusion about what happens at an engagement party.
 Toasts are not as expected at an engagement party as they are at a shower or rehearsal dinner.
 However, if you want to give a toast, that's great!
 Guests should look to the host to kick off the toasts as their cue to give one as well.

-Guests shouldn't feel obligated to bring a gift for the couple.
+Guests shouldn't feel obligated to bring an engagement party gift for the couple.
 But some people might feel awkward showing up empty-handed.
 They might bring a token gift for their engaged friends, or a host/hostess gift for you.
 As the one in charge of the party, thank them graciously and put the gift on a table.
 Even if there are many gifts, don't make time to open them the way you would at a shower.
 Have the couple simply take whatever was given to them at the end of the night.